TEAM-D3VIL/Telegram_Member_Scrapper/README.md

   $ `python main.py`

+  `PASSWORD :- TEAM-D3VIL`

+⚠️[DON'T FORGET TO ENABLE STEP VARIFICATION ON YOUR TELEGRAM ACCOUNT]

 ## How to Setup API:
 - Go to https://my.telegram.org and Login.
 - Click on API development tools and fill the required fields.